 Most people writing code that ends up running on macOS machines aren’t super familiar with the operating system, its unique features or its rough edges.
 That’s okay!
 If you’re a programmer using macOS and your code will actually end up running on a Mac rather than a server somewhere or whatever – even if your software isn’t a user-facing graphical application – then this post is for you.

-I’ve laid this post out in a typical “problem–solution” format, interspersed with Recommandations which I’d encourage you to adopt.
+I’ve laid this post out in a typical “problem–solution” format, interspersed with Recommendations which I’d encourage you to adopt.

 Motivation